 Executives rarely complain about having too much fun at work.
 It makes me wonder if we discount the value of enjoyment to job performance.
-In the next 60 seconds, we’ll explore the power of play in even the most serious of careers.
+In the next 60 seconds, we’ll explore the work vs play and the power of play in even the most serious of careers.

 SOLID One-Minute Coaching™

 WORK VS PLAY – THERE IS POWER IN PLAY.

 Play grants a survival advantage in the wild.
 When young animals engage in rough-and-tumble play-fighting, they are learning skills and social rules, improving motor control, and developing cognitive ability.